 "I think there will always be a demand for human people to play these roles," theater teacher Christian Penuelas said.
 While FN Meka was one example of a faulty attempt at incorporating artificial intelligence with music, continuous changes in the consumption and production of entertainment call for increasing demands for innovative content.

 That means AI is here to stay.

+SUNNY ©R SHAD

-SUNNY © R SHADY: STUDENTS, STAFF REFLECT ON AI'S IMPACT WITHIN EDUCATION
+• STUDENTS, STAFF REFLECT ON AI'S IMPACT WITHIN EDUCATION

-JAIMIE CHUN
+IIE CHUN

 Managing Editor

 enior Simran Bimb types the last word of her admissions essay for the University of California.
-Without a moment of hesitation, she highlights her 350-word essay and turns "When it comes to technology in their writing, think that AI can be an asset, but the student has to keep use it correctly," English teacher Jennifer Kim said. to an assistant that has accompanied her since her freshman year in high school.
+Without a moment of hesitation, she highlights her 350-word essay and turns assistant that has accompanied her since her freshman year hischool.

-No, it's not a teacher, tutor or friend.
+, it's not a teacher, tutor or friend.